locxter/mcrpd/README.md

 ![Assembly image](cad/assembly.png)

-Below is a full bill of materials with German sources for all non-printable parts.
+Below is a full bill of materials with German sources for all non-printable parts:

 | Quantity: | Item: | Source: |
 | --- | --- | --- |